aleena-zahra/ZooUtopia-Website/README.md

 # ZooUtopia-Website
 # Zoo Website

 Welcome to my Zoo Website project!
-This repository hosts the code for a web application I made featuring a homepage, donate page, and login page.
+This repository hosts the code for the first website I ever made featuring a homepage, donate page, and login page.

 ## Pages